AleFreitas/Arquivos-de-Programa-o-C---Faculdade/README.md

 # Arquivos de Programação C ->Faculdade

-a repository of my C programming exercises
+This is a repository with some of my C programming exercises from my time on university